Table of Contents

 Note that it is strictly forbidden to sleep at the parkinglot south of the main entrance due to fire safety rules.

 Food and Groceries Info by the Info team

 We know that hackers like to cook for themselves for many reasons, not limited to vegetarians/vegan diets.
 Everyone is encouraged to cook their own food, either in their own village kitchen or in the food area.

 Please note that coal powered barbeques are strictly forbidden on the camp grounds for fire safety reasons.
 If you want to cook with coal use the big barbeques in the food area!

 Gas and electrical barbeques are allowed in villages, as are gas burners and cooking plates/hotplates.
 However, fire safety is very important at a tent camp.
 Thus, if you have an open flame in your village, you have to make sure that the area under the flame cannot catch fire.
 Place your gear on bricks/blocks, and avoid having a really bad day.

 By popular demand our food vendor Simon will return with his high quality locally sourced sausages and burgers (including vegan options).
 Compared to last year the menu has a few new items to look forward to.
 Simon will be open all 7 days from 12:00 to 20:00.

-Thanks to our sponsor ShopGun it is possible to rent a shelf or drawer in the fridges provided in the Food Area.
+It is possible to rent a shelf or drawer in the fridges provided in the Food Area.
 If you rent all 6 shelves of a fridge as well as the drawer you can take the fridge to your village.
 Go to the shop to order.